michaelemery/staticanalysis/src/init/findbugs.md

 Version: findbugs-3.0.1

-## results

-Results can be replicated on [Docker](https://docs.docker.com/docker-hub/) repository `michaelemery/staticanalysis`.
-Copy and paste the commands provided in each example.
+Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
+Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

 | feature | result |
 | --- | :---: |